Skip to main content

 About Year One

-The first year of the program begins in July and is a combination of Master of Public Health program coursework, residency modules and clinical work with Johns Hopkins Community Physicians primary care practices and other clinics.
+The first year of the program begins in July and is a combination of Master of Public Health program coursework, residency modules and clinical work that is focused on population health with entities such as local health departments, medical clinics, and a school-based health center.
 For details of the MPH schedule please refer to their website.

 The residency modules consist of a number of didactic sessions.
 The summer term is enriched by a two-month orientation to the specialty of preventive medicine that includes seminars and faculty meetings to explore career opportunities in preventive medicine and public health.

-Throughout first year, residents engage in our GPMR curriculum and activities, which includes modules on preparedness, quality improvement, problem solving in public health, lifestyle medicine, advocacy, leadership and management and environmental health.
-First-year residents also participate in teaching graduate and undergraduate introductory public health courses.
-This educational program is enhanced by longitudinal clinical work with Johns Hopkins Community Physician practices, and participation in journal club, book club, and Preventive Medicine Grand Rounds.
+Throughout first year, residents engage in our GPMR curriculum and activities, which includes modules on preparedness, quality improvement, problem solving in public health, advocacy, leadership and management and environmental health.
+First-year residents also participate in teaching graduate introductory public health courses.
+This educational program is enhanced by longitudinal clinical work and participation in journal club, and Preventive Medicine Grand Rounds.

 For residents who have previously obtained an MPH degree, the first year affords the opportunity to do additional public health rotations.
 You also may take MPH courses to supplement previously obtained public health skills or knowledge.